actionsflow/actionsflow/docs/faqs.md

 ## 8. Cancel or disable workflow

 If you want to disable the whole workflows, you can simply delete the repository, or comment the `schedule` event at `.github/workflows/actionsflow.yml`, or you can also delete file ``.github/workflows/actionsflow.yml`

+## 9. Self-hosted Actionsflow?

+Yes, Since Actionsflow v1.6.0, Actionsflow can be deployed as a self-hosted application.
+You can run Actionsflow by Docker or manually.
+Learn more about [self-hosted Actionsflow](./self-hosted.md).